vsergeev/arm-bmw-hw/README.md

 The LPC1114 microcontroller has an on-chip 12MHz RC oscillator and PLL, which can be configured to provide a 48MHz system clock with no external parts.
 The arm-bmw also provides pads for an external HC49UP crystal and load capacitors in cases where a more accurate oscillator is required.

 ### I/O Header Pinout

+The I/O header exposes one I2C bus (SDA, SCL), one SPI bus (MISO, MOSI, SCK), and 11 additional pins that may be used as digital I/O, ADC inputs, timer capture inputs, or PWM outputs, depending on the pin's supported functions.

 | BMW Pin | uC Pin  | uC Pin Functions                  | Notes                             |
 |---------|---------|-----------------------------------|-----------------------------------|